‘Some say he died. Codswallop, in my opinion. Dunno if he had enough human left in him to die’

 This feels like a loaded sentence, especially when you consider Dumbledore’s past and future.
-Having once attempted to unite the Hallows and become ‘Master of Death’, he appears to have dismissed this venture and accepted his mortality.
-Remember also that Dumbledore is no spring chicken and, knowing that Voldemort is attempting to return to power, realises he may not survive this time around.
-This makes us wonder — does Dumbledore say these words to comfort Harry, knowing he may one day have to carry on without him?
-Or is he reassuring himself?
+Having once attempted to unite the Hallows and become ‘Master of Death’, he appeared to have dismissed this venture and accepted his mortality.
+Remember also that Dumbledore was no spring chicken and, knowing that Voldemort was attempting to return to power, realised he may not survive this time around.
+This makes us wonder – does Dumbledore say these words to comfort Harry, knowing he may one day have to carry on without him?
+Or was he reassuring himself?

 ‘Always the innocent are the first victims’

 Far from the typical ‘ruddy stargazer’ chat, Ronan’s words rang true three years later when Harry witnessed the death of Cedric Diggory (the words ‘kill the spare’ still haunt us to this day).
 The other casualties in Goblet of Fire, namely Bertha Jorkins and Frank Bryce, were simply in the wrong place at the wrong time.
 And let’s not forget the death of Hedwig in Deathly Hallows – a moment that perfectly symbolised the loss of Harry’s childhood innocence and left us all teary-eyed.

 Ronan’s use of the word ‘always’ implies inevitability, as though history is repeating itself.
 Such is the case here, as Voldemort murdered several bystanders during his initial rise, often framing innocent people for his crimes.